 #8.
 AMP Bank Ltd:

-This bank is based out of Sydney and it offers retail banking services like deposits, residential mortgages, transaction banking services etc. This bank is one of the leading wealth management firms in Australia and NZ.
+This bank is based out of Sydney and it offers retail banking services like deposits, residential mortgages, transaction banking servicesTransaction Banking ServicesTransaction banking is a banking service with a significant role in corporate or banking institutions by enabling the safe flow of money from one country to another, mitigation of risks, cash flow management services, and offering security services for improving relationships between banking institutions, clients and partners., etc. It is one of the leading wealth management firms in Australia and NZ.
 Its operation is spread over Asia, the Middle East, Europe, and North America.

 #9.
 Suncorp Bank: